LezWatch/lwtv-plugin/readme.md

 ## LezWatch Commercials Plugin

-Custom plugin for LezWatch TV
+Custom plugin for LezWatch.TV

 ## Description

-The LezWatch TV plugin contains custom code for use with the site.
+The LezWatch.TV plugin contains custom code for use with the site.
 Instead of having everything hardcoded into the theme, or shoved in a shared MU Plugin, it was moved to it's own plugin.
 This allows it to be updated outside of the theme and deploy new features as needed.

 The code was written by Tracy Levesque and Mika Epstein, with assitance from [Yikes Inc.](YikesInc.com)